 Keith Haring (1958-1990)Marking(s); notes:

-very good, a few soft creases, not examined outside frame (condition of art only)All bidders in our auctions should be aware of the following:
+very good, a few light scratches consistent with a working maquetteAll bidders in our auctions should be aware of the following:

 Lots are sold "AS IS" as described in the Terms & Conditions of Auction.
 Statements regarding the condition of objects are only for general guidance and do not constitute a representation, warranty or assumption of liability by Palm Beach Modern Auctions.
 PBMA strives to provide as much information as possible about items, including multiple photos, dimensions and condition reports.
 Some condition issues may not be noted in the condition report but are apparent in the provided photos which are considered part of the condition report.
 All bidders are encouraged to inspect items of interest in person and ask any questions they may have prior to bidding as well as review all points in the Terms & Conditions.